 Tips on getting around on your own:

-Bangkok’s subway system (BTS & MRT) is very cheap and straightforward.
-There are not only the subways, but also buses, and local ferries as well.
+Bangkok’s subway system (BTS & MRT) is very cheap and easy-to-use.
+There are not only the subways, but also buses and local ferries as well.
 If you want to know more about Bangkok’s public transportation system, also read:

 2. Bangkok City Tour by Bike